discreteoptimization/assignment/README.md

 ## Acknowledgments

+The assignments presented here were inspired by those used in "Solving Hard Problems in Combinatorial Optimization" (i.e. CS 258), a course which Pascal Van Hentenryck developed at Brown University for more than ten years.

-This code was developed primary by Carleton Coffrin, however many others have contributed to these assignments, including Pascal Van Hentenryck, Andrea Rendl, Mark Mammel, and Victor Pillac.
+This implementation was developed primary by Carleton Coffrin, however many others have contributed to these assignments, including Pascal Van Hentenryck, Andrea Rendl, Mark Mammel, and Victor Pillac.

 ## License